November 2024

 Format: DOWNLOADABLE PDF

-This conference will discuss key issues for food policy in England and priorities for the new Government.
+This conference discussed key issues for food policy in England and priorities for the new Government.

-It will be a timely opportunity for stakeholders and policymakers to discuss the future direction of policy and priorities for investment, productivity and sector growth.
-Delegates will also examine the Government’s plans to implement advertising restrictions for HSFF foods on TV and online, including a 9pm watershed to help tackle childhood obesity.
+It was a timely opportunity for stakeholders and policymakers to discuss the future direction of policy and priorities for investment, productivity and sector growth.
+Delegates also examined the Government’s plans to implement advertising restrictions for HSFF foods on TV and online, including a 9pm watershed to help tackle childhood obesity.

-Following the Minister for Farming committing to greater certainty and stability for the agricultural sector, delegates will discuss priorities for supporting business confidence and profitability.
-They will consider approaches to making the ELM schemes work for different types of farming, opportunities for improving infrastructure and energy options on farms, setting a strategic direction for climate adaptation and tackling emissions.
-The role of innovation and precision breeding in food security going forward will also be discussed, with new technology to be brought forward under new laws.
+Following the Minister for Farming committing to greater certainty and stability for the agricultural sector, delegates discussed priorities for supporting business confidence and profitability.
+They considered approaches to making the ELM schemes work for different types of farming, opportunities for improving infrastructure and energy options on farms, setting a strategic direction for climate adaptation and tackling emissions.
+The role of innovation and precision breeding in food security going forward was also discussed, with new technology to be brought forward under new laws.

-As the Government seeks to establish a new veterinary agreement with the EU, the conference will also be an opportunity to assess priorities for improving the trading environment for businesses.
-Areas for discussion include options in the short-term for addressing border control and export challenges for businesses, alongside the long-term vision for supporting businesses trading in the EU and accessing opportunities in new markets.
-Further sessions will consider options for protecting and improving animal health and welfare standards in the UK as part of trade deals, as well as the future for information on food labels and consumer priorities going forward.
+As the Government seeks to establish a new veterinary agreement with the EU, the conference was also an opportunity to assess priorities for improving the trading environment for businesses.
+Areas for discussion included options in the short-term for addressing border control and export challenges for businesses, alongside the long-term vision for supporting businesses trading in the EU and accessing opportunities in new markets.
+Further sessions considered options for protecting and improving animal health and welfare standards in the UK as part of trade deals, as well as the future for information on food labels and consumer priorities going forward.

-We are pleased to be able to include a keynote session with Professor Tim Lang, Emeritus Professor, Food Policy, City St George’s, University of London.
-Further senior participants are being approached, including in government and regulatory bodies.
+We are pleased to have been able to include keynote sessions with: Mhairi Brown, Head, Food Futures, Food, Farming and Countryside Commission; and Professor Tim Lang, Emeritus Professor, Food Policy, City St George’s, University of London.

-All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices.
+All delegates were able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices.
 This includes the full proceedings and additional articles submitted by delegates.
-Those due to attend include parliamentary pass-holders from both Houses of Parliament and officials from Defra; DESNZ; DAERA, NI; DHSC; DBT; CCC; FSA; FSS; HSE; DfE; The Scottish Government; and the Welsh Government.
+Those that attended include parliamentary pass-holders from both Houses of Parliament and officials from Defra; DESNZ; DAERA, NI; DHSC; DBT; CCC; FSA; FSS; HSE; DfE; The Scottish Government; and the Welsh Government.